Ciechów

-Ciechów (Dietzdorf) is a village in the administrative district of Gmina Środa Śląska, within Środa Śląska County, Lower Silesian Voivodeship, in south-western Poland.
+Ciechów (Dietzdorf) is a village in the administrative district of Gmina Środa Śląska, within Środa County, Lower Silesian Voivodeship, in south-western Poland.

 History

 Since the Middle Ages, the area was part of Piast-ruled Poland, and later on, it was also part of Bohemia (Czechia), Prussia and Germany.
 During World War II, it was the location of a forced labour subcamp of the Nazi German prison for youth in Wołów.
 In 1945, following Germany's defeat in World War II, the village became again part of Poland.

 Sports

 The local football team is Porcelana Ciechów.
 It competes in the lower leagues.